Back To Top

 Why you can trust Woman & Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-A new tool from one of the leading names in straightening always catches the attention of beauty fans everywhere, which is exactly what happened when ghd launched a cordless straightener not even three years ago.
-For those who are debating a purchase, my ghd Unplugged review will make for essential reading.
+A new tool from one of the leading names in straighteners always catches the attention of beauty fans.
+Which is exactly what happened when ghd launched a cordless straightener close to five years ago.
+For those who are still debating the purchase, my ghd Unplugged review will make for essential reading – giving you an overview of the design, performance and results in this detailed ghd Unplugged handbook of sorts.

 Specifications